dishadtu/Ramayan/README.md

 Query using Zephyr 7B.
 Evaluate using metrics such as Contextual Relevancy and Hallucination.

-**3. LLAMA2_falcon7B.ipynb**
+**3. `NurtureAI_Model.ipynb`**

-**Description:**
-Demonstrates the RAG pipeline using the Falcon 7B model.
-Includes loading documents, querying the model, and evaluating responses.

-**Features:**
+**Description**: Implements a RAG pipeline using the NurtureAI model.
+This notebook follows similar steps as the other implementations but with specific configurations for NurtureAI.
+**Features**:
 Load and index documents.
-Query using Falcon 7B.
+Query using NurtureAI.
-Evaluate using metrics including Toxicity and Answer Relevancy.
+Evaluate using various metrics such as Answer Relevancy, Faithfulness, and Contextual Relevancy.

 # Installation
 Ensure you have Python 3.8 or later.
 Install the required packages using: